 In one group, someone stated that $3,000 USD per month was a great income.
 Well, maybe it is in some locations, but it’s not in others.
 In the United States, it’s possibly a good amount depending on your state and your family size.
 I know some American WAHMs who aim for $2,000 per month as a minimum, while others need $4,000 at a bare minimum.

 But when I was living in the United Kingdom, $3,000 USD was only around £2,040.
 That’s not enough to live at all.
-That amount would change depending on the exchange rate, but anything less than £2,500 isn’t all that much to live on, especially for a family of four.
+That amount would change depending on the exchange rate, but anything less than £2,500 isn’t all that much to live on, especially for a family of four, which could be stressing for a single mom, so the use of accessories and toys from sites like TheToy online, can be helpful to help moms relax.

 The Ultimate Family Budget Planner: Budget Journal Tool, Personal Finances, Financial Planner, Debt Payoff Tracker, Bill Tracker, Budgeting Workbook, Dot Grid, Floral Cover